k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Click for more information about the [Owner TDM Permission Group](02_tdm_gui_user_types.md#owner).

-### How Do I Add or Remove Environment Owners to or from an Environment?
+### How Do I Add or Remove Environment Owners to/from an Environment?

 #### Adding Environment Owners